 November 6: Our Lady of Good Remedies

 In 1519 Cortez brought with him a famous little statue to participate in the conquest of Mexico.
 The statue was first set up in a temporary chapel in one of the rooms of Montezuma’s palace where the Spanish officers made their devotions.
-On the terrible night when the Indians rose against the Spanish conquerors, one of the officers rescued the statue before fighting his way out of the palace.
-He did not get far out when he was cut down by Aztec arrows and died at the foot of the Maguey tree.
+On the terrible night when the Indians rose against the Spanish conquerors, the Night of Sorrows, one of the officers rescued the statue before fighting his way out of the palace.
+He did not get far when he was cut down by Aztec arrows and died at the foot of a Maguey tree.
 The tiny statue was either pushed or it fell into the roots of the tree where it was overlooked by the Indians.

 The Aztec convert thought he should do something about it.
-“Come home with me, gracious Lady,” he said, “I will see that you have a good home and are cared for;” he brought the little statue home wrapped in his cape and placed it on a rude altar.
+“Come home with me, gracious Lady,” he said, “I will see that you have a good home and are cared for.”
+He brought the little statue home wrapped in his cape and placed it on a rough altar.

-Here Mary reigned as queen in the humble home for ten or twelve years; John kept the little shrine supplied with flowers, and occasionally with fruit and pretty stones.
-Gradually people came to pray at the shrine, their number increasing so, they were under foot day and night.
-John took up the local school-master’s suggestion to build a little chapel; he set about building a shrine and enthroned Mary, Our Lady of Good Remedies, there.
+Here Mary reigned as queen in the humble home for ten or twelve years.
+John kept the little shrine supplied with flowers, and occasionally with fruit and pretty stones.
+Gradually people came to pray at the shrine, their number increasing so that they were under foot day and night.
+John took up the local school-master’s suggestion to build a little chapel.
+He set about building a shrine and enthroned Mary, Our Lady of Good Remedies, there.

 John apologized and she continued, “If you did not want me in your house, why not take me back to the Maguey tree and build me a chapel there?”

 “If you cure me, Lady, I most certainly will,” promised the sick man.
 He was cured by Our Lady of Good Remedies, and he was as good as his word.
 He built a chapel into a hermitage and spent the rest of his life there.